OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 			 installed in the site library; they **MUST NOT** be installed in the global library.

+.. note:: The content packages have specific ACL requirements.
+See
+		  :ref:`bundle_meta_info.json` for details.

 A course has a :dfn:`course outline` or *syllabus* which consists of titles (and availability information) of *units* and *lessons*, each of which points (via NTIID) to a particular piece of the content